saif-gitreps/URL-Shortener-Backend/README.md

 ## Features

 **API Endpoints**

 -  **URL:**
    -  Create (Custom and Random), delete, and get analytics.
 -  **Auth:**
    -  Sign up, log in, refresh access token, get CSRF token, get current user, log out, and update user details.

 🔐 **Authentication and Security**

 -  Stateless JWT authentication with refresh and access tokens using secure HTTP-only cookies.
 -  CSRF protection with the **Double-submit cookie** pattern.
 -  Role-based authorization.

 💻 **Tech Stack and Features**

-- Password encryption before storing in the database, with decryption for verification.
+-  Password **encryption** before storing in the database, with **decryption** for verification.
-- Using the MVC pattern and separating authentication for microservice-like separation of concerns.
+-  Using the **MVC pattern** and separating authentication for microservice-like separation of concerns.
 -  **Rate limiters** for authentication routes based on different roles.
 -  Route protection from unauthenticated requests.
 -  **CSRF protection** for all POST requests.
 -  User input, URL, and ShortId validation using **express-validator** and custom sanitization.
 -  Custom logger for monitoring requests in the development terminal.
+-  **Caching** of actively used ShortIds using **Redis** to reduce database load.
 -  Schema built with **Mongoose**, along with **aggregation pipeline** queries.
+-  **Scheduled cron job** to clean up visit details data for an expired URL.
 -  Users can monitor analytics for each click in detail for every ShortId.

 🎁 **Additional Features**

 -  🔄 Highly customizable and extendable, with more features planned for future updates.

 <!---
 your comment goes here